 Select product categories for commission: Select the categories these contract terms should be available for, e.g. only Tours & Activities, or both Accommodation and car rentals.

 After you select the available product categories, you can select the commission per category.
 What you do is to add the commission in the available fields, for all the categories you selected.

 Override commission for selected ticket categories

-Commission for pick up & drop off: as a supplier, if you charge separately for pickup and/or dropoff you can exclude your pickup and dropoff prices from commission, or you can have a lower commission on the pickup / dropoff than you have on the product.
-Note: if you are not charging separately for pickup/drop off, this commission in not going to have any effect.
+Commission for pick up & drop off: As a supplier, if you charge separately for pickup and/or dropoff, you can exclude your pickup and dropoff prices from commission, or you can have a lower commission on the pickup / dropoff than you have on the product.
+Note: if you are not charging separately for pickup/drop off, this commission is not going to have any effect.